Website design for branches...

 Options for branches

-- an 8-page design with highly customisable layout,
+- a stylish 8-page design with highly customisable layout,

 - a beautiful 4-page template that maximises imagery and minimises text, or